Intermediary authorization on behalf of partners

 scope

-- here you need bothoffline_access
+- here you needoffline_access

 You must enter these parameters yourself: